xiix0/scam/README.md

-Hain't we got all the fools in town on our side?
-And hain't that a big enough majority in any town?
+Consider well the proportions of things.
+It is better to be a young June-bug than an old bird of paradise.
-		-- Mark Twain, "Huckleberry Finn"
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"